Digital phenotyping for cardiovascular care

 AI Digital Biomarkers in CV Imaging

-Building imaging-derived features from echocardiography, CT, and ECG that capture disease biology invisible to the human eye — and translating them into scalable clinical tools.
+Building imaging-derived features from echocardiography, CT, and ECG that capture disease biology not visible on routine interpretation, then testing whether they improve clinical decisions.

 02